Codimension one foliations with Bott-Morse singularities II: Pairings and Foliated surgery

 \subsubsection{Bundle-type pairings}

-We have two different bundle-type pairings obtained by "lifting" two-dimensional pictures to a product $S^1 \times D^2$, where $D^2$ is homeomorphic to a $2$-disc.
+We have two different bundle-type pairings obtained by ``lifting" two-dimensional pictures to a product $S^1 \times D^2$, where $D^2$ is homeomorphic to a $2$-disc.
 We recall that every oriented 2-disc bundle over $S^1$ is trivial and, moreover, every circle embedded in an oriented manifold has trivial normal bundle.

 Just as in \ref{Rem:notptoducts}, the foliations we give on $S^1 \times D^2$ are locally products of a 2-dimensional picture by an interval, but they may not be products globally, though for simplicity in the pictures below we always represent the product foliations.
-Pairing (P.NI.1) (abbreviation for "product-nonisolated" of type $1$) is depicted in Figure~\ref{Figure:dimensiontwo0} and consists of an $S^1$-saddle component and an $S^1$-center component.
+Pairing (P.NI.1) (abbreviation for ``product-nonisolated" of type $1$) is depicted in Figure~\ref{Figure:dimensiontwo0} and consists of an $S^1$-saddle component and an $S^1$-center component.
 This pairing is trivial.

-The second bundle-type pairing is (P.NI.2) (abbreviation "product-nonisolated" of type $2$), obtained as the lift to $S^1 \times D^2$ of a pairing as in Figure~\ref{Figure:dimensiontwo} below.
-Here an $S^1$-saddle component is in pairing with two $S^1$-center components.
+The second bundle-type pairing is (P.NI.2) (abbreviation for ``product-nonisolated" of type $2$), obtained as the lift to $S^1 \times D^2$ of a pairing as in Figure~\ref{Figure:dimensiontwo} below.
+Here an $S^1$-saddle component is paired with two $S^1$-center components.
 One of these is the previous trivial pairing, the other is the non-trivial pairing (P.NI.2).